1. Chris Etesse, CEO of Flat World Education, interviewed by the author via email, June 24, 2014

 University of Wisconsin

 The University of Wisconsin system, in partnership with UW-Extension, offers the UW Flexible Option, which works on a three-month subscription basis in which students can complete as many courses as they want in that time period.
-Among the competency-based degrees being offered through this program include degrees in Nursing, B.S. in Biomedical Sciences Diagnostic Imaging, Information Science and Technology, and a Business and Technical Communications Certificate.
+Among the competency-based programs being offered through this program include Nursing, Biomedical Sciences Diagnostic Imaging, Information Science and Technology, and a Business and Technical Communications Certificate.
 Students can earn credit for what they know, advance at their own pace, work with an academic coach, and ultimately graduate with a degree from the University of Wisconsin.

 College for America in Southern New Hampshire University

-Southern New Hampshire University (SNHU) Innovation Lab developed College for America as a competency-based, self-paced online college that offers degrees based on previously attained skills and newly achieved knowledge.
+Southern New Hampshire University (SNHU) Innovation Lab developed College for America as a competency-based, self-paced online college that awards degrees based on previously attained skills and newly achieved knowledge.
 Introducing the idea of no credit hours, it was the first program of its kind to be approved by a regional accreditation agency and by the Department of Education.
-Some of the degree programs being offered include Bachelor's of Arts degrees in Communications and Healthcare Management, among others.
+Some of the degree programs being offered include Communications and Healthcare Management, among others.